thien/AISearch/paper.md

 ### Crossover Methods

-Several crossover methods have been tried, but the most successful methods I found were the _Split Method_ and _Partially Mapped Crossover_ (Goldberg & Lingle 1985).
+Several crossover methods have been tried, but the most successful methods I found were the _Split Method_ and _Partially Mapped Crossover_ (Goldberg & Lingle 1985) [2].
 I performed tests between the two and found that the split method has shown to be the most effective approach.

 # Utilities for our TSP Methods

 In experimentation, both methods are subject to these techniques.

-__Supreme Tour Caching__ : In the event that a good tour been discovered, the tour corresponding to its Tourfile is saved locally as a cache in a `.json` file.
+__Supreme Tour Caching__ : In the event that a good tour been discovered, the tour corresponding to its Tour file is saved locally as a cache in a `.json` file.
 This supreme tour can be loaded again as a reference file for new results to be compared to.
 This allows us to keep a good tour on hand, ensuring that we get the best result out of any run.

 ## Mutation Techniques